Introduction to MySQL DATEDIFF

 Example #2

-Here the values that are negative values mean that customer has breached the due date.
-Now the last record has a negative value which means that the customer has not yet breached the due date.
+Here the negative values mean that the customer has breached the due date.
+The last record has a negative value, meaning the customer has not yet breached the due date.

-We can get the duration of due time that has been given to the customers.
+We can obtain the duration of the due time given to the customers.

 Code: